danielvijge/openwrt-configuration-ansible/readme.md

 If the device has switch functionality, this has to be changed.
 Normally this creates separate VLANs between the Internet port and the LAN ports.
 Because the router and all access points act as one network, this is not needed.
-It also allows to connect the access' point Internet port to the router's LAN port.
+It also allows to connect the access point's Internet port to the router's LAN port.
 All LAN ports of the access points can be used as well to connect other devices (including other access points.)

 If there are multiple VLANs on one switch, delete all accept the first one.
 For the one remaining